Addressing occupational violence and aggression in healthcare

 Defining occupational violence and aggression

 The first thing that must be universally understood is that extreme acts of violence are unacceptable in every circumstance.
-However, when these outbursts of aggression are a daily occurrence in particular workplaces, they are classified as occupational.
+However, when these outbursts of aggression occur daily in particular workplaces, they are classified as occupational.

-There isn’t one standard example of what violent and aggressive behaviour looks like; it exists on a scale.
-This can start as small as gestures or expressions such as eye rolling or sneering, escalating to verbal abuse in the form of shouting, swearing, and name calling.
+This can start as small as gestures or expressions such as eye rolling or sneering, escalating to verbal abuse in the form of shouting, swearing, and name-calling.
 It includes intimidating behaviour such as invading a worker’s personal space and standing over them, as well as physical assaults such as pushing, spitting, biting, scratching, tripping, and snatching.
 The worst offenders commit extreme acts such as hitting, punching or kicking, strangulation, personal and physical threats, and sexual assault.

 The toll on our healthcare workers